skether/prometheus_block_exporter/README.md

-# PrometheusBlockArchiver
+# Prometheus Block Exporter
-A tool for achiving Prometheus TSDB Blocks.
+A tool for exporting Prometheus TSDB Blocks.